ml5js/ml5-next-gen/CONTRIBUTING.md

 let neuralNetwork = ml5.neuralNetwork();
 ```

-4. When a string parameter is passed into any ml5 function as a configuration setting, it should be matched case insensitively For example, the following calls produce the same result:
+4. When a string parameter is passed into any ml5.js function as a configuration setting, it is matched case _insensitively_ .
+For example, the following calls produce the same result:

    ```javascript
    let bodyPose = ml5.bodyPose("BlazePose", { modelType: "Full" });